AK-SoloQ/blog/src/constants/markdown/DOCKER.md

 > docker run -it --rm  -p 80:80 nginx

-Command line arguments to docker run <image> will be appended after all elments in an exec from ENTRYPOINT and will override all elemnts specifier using CMD
+Command line arguments to docker run <image> will be appended after all elments in an exec from ENTRYPOINT and will override all elemnts specifier using CMD.

- `CMD` provide defaults for an executing container., there can only be on CMD instruction in a  Dockerfile, if you list more than one CMD, only the lat CMD will take effect, the CMD instruction sets   the command to be executed when running the image.
+ `CMD` provide defaults for an executing container, there can only be on CMD instruction in a  Dockerfile, if you list more than one CMD, only the lat CMD will take effect, the CMD instruction sets the command to be executed when running the image.

- `COPY` instruction copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>, files and directories will be interpreted as relative to the source of the context of the build
+ `COPY` instruction copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>, files and directories will be interpreted as relative to the source of the context of the build.

- `ADD ` instruction copies new files, directories or remote file URLs from <src> and adds them to the filesystem of  the image at the <dest>
+ `ADD ` instruction copies new files, directories or remote file URLs from <src> and adds them to the filesystem of the image at the <dest>.

- `WORKDIR` instruction sets the working directory for any RUN,CMD, ENTRYPOINT, COPY and ADD instructions tha follow it in the Dockerfile.
+ `WORKDIR` instruction sets the working directory for any RUN,CMD, ENTRYPOINT, COPY and ADD instructions that follow it in the Dockerfile.

- `EXPOSE` instruction informs Docker that the container listens on the specified network ports at runtime (BS: the EXPOSE instruction dons not actually publish the prot)
+ `EXPOSE` instruction informs Docker that the container listens on the specified network ports at runtime (BS: the EXPOSE instruction dons not actually publish the prot).

- `ENV` instruction set the environment variable <key> to the value <value>, this value will be in the enironment for all subsquent instructions in the build stage
+ `ENV` instruction sets the environment variable <key> to the value <value>, this value will be in the environment for all subsquent instructions in the build stage.

  `VOLUME` instruction creates a mount point with the specified name and marks it as holding externally mounted volumes from native host or other containers.